Kevin Spacey: Political views and activism

-In May 2024, Spacey endorsed Robert F. Kennedy Jr., running as an independent, in the 2024 United States presidential election.
+In May 2024, Spacey endorsed Robert F. Kennedy Jr., who was running as an independent, in the 2024 United States presidential election.
 In December 2024, Spacey visited the Israel–Gaza border and toured areas impacted by Hamas' 2023 October 7 attacks.
 He was accompanied by pro-Israel journalist Douglas Murray.
 Spacey was reportedly visiting the daughter of a friend, who is serving in the Israel Defence Forces.